Aug 10, 2022

 What Is the CompTIA A+ Certification?

-The CompTIA A+ certification is an entry-level qualification in the information technology (IT) industry.
-Issued by IT association CompTIA, the A+ certification is widely accepted as an industry standard certification often used to start a career in IT.
+The CompTIA A+ certification serves as an introductory qualification within the information technology (IT) industry.
+Administered by the IT association CompTIA, this certification is widely acknowledged as an industry standard, often utilized as the stepping stone for an IT career.

-The CompTIA A+ certification is widely recognized as the go-to certification for an entry-level position in IT.
-Here are a few entry-level jobs that often call for the CompTIA A+ certification, and their average US base salaries (according to November 2022 data from Glassdoor).
+The CompTIA A+ certification is widely regarded as the fundamental certification for entry-level positions in IT.
+Here are a few such roles, along with their average US base salaries (as per November 2022 data from Glassdoor):

 • Help desk analyst: $49,307